home-assistant/home-assistant.io/source/_integrations/matter.markdown

 **Device type**: There are 4 device types:

-- **End device**: End device that always keeps it radio on.
+- **End device**: End device that always keeps its radio on.
 Typically these devices are not battery-powered.
 - **Sleepy end device**: non-routing end device.
 Normally sleeping, wakes on occasion to check for messages.
 Typically battery-powered.
 - **Routing end device**: End device that always keeps its radio on and can route traffic for other, routing and non-routing end devices.
 - **Bridge**